 On March 19, 2009, the directors and stockholders of Asia Coal approved the shortening of the corporate life of the Company to October 31, 2009.
 The Company shall be dissolved and liquidated, the date of which is subject to the approval of the SEC.
-As of May 16, 2011, Asia Coal is still in the process of filing with the SEC its application for dissolution.
+As of September 30, 2011, Asia Coal is still in the process of securing a tax clearance with the BIR in connection with the filing with the SEC of its application for dissolution.